-Join us in Montreal and Mount Dora Florida and West Jefferson North Carolina.
+Join us in Mount Dora Florida and West Jefferson North Carolina.

 As a club member you save on seminars, courses, online courses plus Spanish lessons and Ecuador tours.

 Join Merri and me for all the courses and seminars that we’ll conduct in Autumn 2014 and winter 2015 FREE.
 Gain positive solutions to your economic, financial and lifestyle concerns..